 If you suspect hypercalcaemia

 If a patient is receiving care for the last days of their life, it might not be appropriate to give treatment.
-Find out what their wishes are, and check their advance care plan, if they have one.
+Find out their wishes and check their advance care plan, if they have one.

 The patient will need to go to hospital or a hospice if treatment is appropriate.
 They may have intravenous (IV) fluids and bisphosphonate treatment (medicine that strengthens bones and prevents them getting weaker).